Jun-depo/Human-Protein-Atlas-Image-Classification/README.md

 ![alt text](https://github.com/Jun-depo/Human-Protein-Atlas-Image-Classification/blob/master/count1.png)

-### Data Generator
+### Data Generator.

-Total amount of image data is more than system could handle, I used data generator to retrieve and feed image data in batches, I used the tutorial (https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) as my reference for my data generator.
+Total amount of image data is more than system could handle, I used data generator to retrieve and feed image data in batches, I used the tutorial (https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) and code  as my reference for my data generator.

-### Image augmentation and cropping
+### Image augmentation and cropping.

 In the data generator, I added a random choice of image augmentations from 4 different rotations (0, 90°, 180°, 270°), vertical or horizontal flipping.
 I only had one GTX 1080 ti, training large number of images at 512X512 was very slow.
 I used image cropping instead reducing resolution.

 ### External data

 Beside official Kaggle training, additional data were available from https://www.proteinatlas.org/.
 I used some ideas from the discussion forum to get and process external data,  https://www.kaggle.com/c/human-protein-atlas-image-classification/discussion/69984#430860.
-The images were reduced to 512X512 pixels, identical to official training data.
+High resolution images were reduced to 512X512 pixels, identical to the size of official training images.

+### The image classification model.

+Since each images can have more than one labels.
+I can't use softmax function for highest probabilty class.
+I used binary classification for each of 28 labels to predict whether the image contains that label.

+I used single model method for the classification.
+I tried InceptionResNetV2 and ResNet50.
+InceptionResNetV2 worked better under the my testing condition, I preceeded with InceptionResNetV2.
+I initially used pretrained InceptionResNetV2 model which I could only fed 3 image channels.
+I switched to non pretrained model, that allowed me to feed all 4 channnels of image data.

+### Protein localization label inference in the test data.

+For each image, I classified labels for 8 random crops, took max probabilty for each label out of 8 crops.
+Initially, I calculated mean probabilty for 8 random crops.
+Then, I thought certain crops might contain more information for label classification.
+I didn't have time to test which method was better for the classification.

+I got external data one day before the closure of the competition.
+I could only train 12 epochs with extra data (I loaded my previously trained weights.
+I run about 12 more epochs after the competition, did get better results.